bhauman/bhauman.github.com/drafts/housing-bubble.md

 measurements right from the model.
 No rocket science here just gratitude for the availability of fantastic easy to use tools.

+Building the dome is essentially following the pattern on the soccer ball, recognizing whether you are currently creating a hexagon or a pentagon and placing the appropriate piece in place.

 ## Other details

 Of course, I have only provided insight into to the shell of the dome.